Water management was - and still is - a very important part of operating a steam-powered railway.

 - reduce rusting of boilers.

-How do the water delivery systems work?
+How do / did the traditional water delivery systems work?

 - A hollow vertical post connected via an underground pipe to a water supply (usually a lineside water tank and / or tank house).